Efficient Frontier without Risk-Free Asset

 - $E[\tilde r_p] = \alpha E[\tilde r_1] + (1 - \alpha) E[\tilde r_2]$

-How about in the mean-variance space ($\mu, \sigma^2$)? or mean-standard deviation space ($\mu, \sigma$)?
+Since $\boldsymbol W^*$ traces a straight line in weight space, what does this look like in mean-variance space ($\mu, \sigma^2$) or mean-standard deviation space ($\mu, \sigma$)?

-\[\begin{align*} \sigma^2_p &= \boldsymbol W^T \boldsymbol V \boldsymbol W \\ &= \left( \boldsymbol g + \boldsymbol h \cdot E[\tilde r_p] \right)^T \boldsymbol V \left( \boldsymbol g + \boldsymbol h \cdot E[\tilde r_p] \right) \\ &= \frac{C}{D} [E(\tilde r_p)] - \frac{A}{C}]^2 + \frac{1}{C} \\ \end{align*}\]The variance ($\sigma^2_p$) is a quadratic function of the expected return ($E[\tilde r_p]$), if we plot the expected return and variance on a 2D graph, we could find the relationship between them is a hyperbola.
-The minimum variance portfolio (MVP) is the point on the hyperbola with the minimum variance.
+\[\begin{align*} \sigma^2_p &= \boldsymbol W^T \boldsymbol V \boldsymbol W \\ &= (\boldsymbol g + \boldsymbol h E[\tilde r_p])^T \boldsymbol V (\boldsymbol g + \boldsymbol h E[\tilde r_p]) \\ &= \frac{C}{D} [E(\tilde r_p) - \frac{A}{C}]^2 + \frac{1}{C} \end{align*}\]Thus, $\sigma^2_p$ is a quadratic function of $E[\tilde r_p]$.
+Plotting expected return against variance yields a hyperbola.
+The minimum variance portfolio (MVP) is the point on the hyperbola with the lowest variance.

 Minimum Variance Portfolio (MVP)

-The minimum variance portfolio (mvp) is the point on the hyperbola with the minimum variance.
-Clearly, it has the expected return $E[\tilde r_{mvp}] = \frac{A}{C}$ and variance $\sigma^2_{mvp} = \frac{1}{C}$.
+The MVP is the point on the hyperbola with minimum variance.
+It has expected return $E[\tilde r_{mvp}] = \frac{A}{C}$ and variance $\sigma^2_{mvp} = \frac{1}{C}$.

 Efficient Frontier